Keira-liu/PHBS_BlockChain_2019/README.md

 >(6)public void testIsValidTx6()  <br>
    verify that a transaction whose sum of input values is smaller than the sum of its output values will be rejected  <br>

-4.Results of testing:The functions pass all the tests above, with expected results returning
+4.Results of testing:The functions pass all the tests above, with expected results returning:
 ![](https://github.com/Keira-liu/PHBS_BlockChain_2019/raw/master/Testing%20Results.png)